Collective Bargaining Agreement

 International Graduate Employees who wish and/or are required to vote in their national elections and can only do so at the consular agency, must provide the employing department with both reasonable advance notice and documentation.
 The employing department will arrange the work to allow the Graduate Employee adequate travel time to the nearest consular agency where the Graduate Employee may vote.

 When jury duty service interferes with the work assignment of an employee, the employee shall be entitled to leave with pay for such time.
 The employee shall immediately notify their supervisor upon being summoned as a juror.
 To the extent possible, the employee shall attempt to schedule jury duty around work assignments.
 The employee may keep any money paid by the court for such service.
 The University reserves the right to petition for removal of the employee from jury duty if, in the University’s judgment, the operating requirements of the University would be hampered.
 Upon dismissal from jury service, the employee shall immediately return to their normal duties.

-Graduate Employees may choose to have their parking permit charged as a pre-tax deduction.
-The pre-tax deduction shall be taken equally from the employee’s Fall Term paychecks, beginning in October.
-The deduction cannot exceed the federal qualified transportation fringe limit or be split between pre-tax and after-tax.
+Graduate Employees may choose to have their parking permit charged as a payroll deduction.
+The payroll deduction shall be taken equally from the employee’s Fall Term paychecks, beginning in October.

-The Union shall indemnify and hold the University harmless against any and all claims, damages, suits or other forms of liability which may arise out of any action taken or not taken by the University for the purpose of complying with the provisions of this Article.
+The Union shall indemnify and hold the University harmless against any and all claims, damages, suits or other forms of liability which may arise out of any action taken or not taken by the University for the purpose of complying with the provisions of Section 1 of this Article.

 Section 1 – Travel and Mileage